-All the major environmental treatment technology demonstration programs discussed in Chapter 3, require initial laboratory and bench-scale test data before a large field-scale pilot demonstration or field application of a technology is considered.
 Therefore, if a produced water technology is going to be approved for use outside the oil and gas sector in New Mexico, and likely other states, it will be important that basic and applied research, testing, and data collection be available or be collected on the appropriate analytical constituent data and cost and performance data needed to support the use of a technology in a field application.
+This data can either be generated by the Consortium or could be created through other academic, industrial, federal laboratory, or commercial efforts.